- Domestic Animals in Iceland

-Blue foxes do not change coat, but their fur is bleached throughout summer so that they are much lighter by the arrival of winter.
+Blue foxes do not change coat, but their fur is bleached throughout summer so that they’re much lighter by the arrival of winter.

 However, both variants thicken their fur throughout the colder months and lose it when the weather warms.

-Arctic foxes can be found all across Iceland but are mainly concentrated in the Westfjords.
-Here, you can find them in the very north of the remote Hornstrandir Reserve, where they are protected.
+Arctic foxes can be found across Iceland but are mainly concentrated in the Westfjords.
+Here, you can find them in the very north of the remote Hornstrandir Reserve, where they’re protected.

-In this region, they are quite fearless of humans, so wildlife photographers often come for some very intimate shots.
+They’re pretty fearless of humans in this region, so wildlife photographers often come for some very intimate shots.

-Since 2007, there has been an Arctic Fox Center in the village of Súðavík.
-The center has led the way in researching these animals, educating people about their threats, and promoting eco-tourism.
+Since 2007, there has been an Arctic Fox Center in the village of Sudavik.
+The center has led the way to research these animals, educate people about their threats, and promote eco-tourism.

 Picture from Húsavík Traditional Whale Watching

-Iceland’s fertile sub-Arctic waters, fed by the Gulf Stream, are home to over twenty different whale and dolphin species.
+Iceland’s fertile sub-Arctic waters, fed by the Gulf Stream, are home to over 20 different whale and dolphin species.

 This industry is changing how Icelanders view the creatures of the deep, as the relationship between the two is historical and complex.

 As seafarers, many accounts from early Icelanders depict whales as terrible leviathans.
-An especially famous story tells of a warlock who attempted to take over Iceland by transforming into one before being rebuffed on all four shores by a different guardian spirit.
+An incredibly famous story tells of a warlock who attempted to take over Iceland by transforming into a whale before being rebuffed by a different guardian spirit on all four shores.